Skip to Main Content

 Property Owners' Associations

-Many people are familiar with the term "homeowners' association" or an "HOA."
-In Texas statutes, these organizations are known as "property owners' associations" or "POAs."
+Many people are familiar with the term "homeowners' association" or "HOA."
+In Texas law, these organizations are known as property owners' associations (POAs).
 Section 202.001 of the Texas Property Code defines a POA as:

 [A]n incorporated or unincorporated association owned by or whose members consist primarily of the owners of the property covered by the dedicatory instrument and through which the owners, or the board of directors or similar governing body, manage or regulate the residential subdivision, planned unit development, condominium or townhouse regime, or similar planned development.

-The following articles describe the purpose and functions of a property owners' association.
+The articles below describe the purpose and functions of a property owners' association.

-The following Texas statutes are the ones we reference most frequently, but other laws may also apply.
-If you need legal advice or help with a specific situation, consider talking to an attorney
+The statutes below are the ones we reference most frequently.
+Other laws may also apply.

 Texas Law